MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 <p></p>
 If you answered yes, then the fun is over!

-No, I'm kidding.
-You can still have fun.
+No, I keed you.
 However...

 **4. The next step is to turn up the resistence a little bit on your self study.**  I would suggest getting a paid subscription to either [Treehouse](https://teamtreehouse.com/) or [Codeschool](https://teamtreehouse.com/), or both.
-Whereas codecadey's a great way to hit the ground running, these sites provide a combination of slightly more in-depth video lectures and exercises.
+Whereas codecadey's a great way to hit the ground running, these sites provide a slightly more in-depth combination of video lectures and exercises.
 After signing up, go through the course material offered for the language you've chosen, as well as all of the topics listed in Step 2.
 There will be some redundancy here, but that's actually a good thing.
 Really binge on these resources.